ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - g - JS - Variable scope, hoisting and shadowing.md

 - Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.

---> you can use the variable in the parts of your code before you declared it officially.
+  > you can use the variable in the parts of your code before you declared it "officially".

 - var and hoisting: